Amjad Saqib

-Muhammad Amjad Saqib, (Punjabi, امجد ثاقب; 1 February 1957) is a Pakistani social entrepreneur, development practitioner, former civil servant and author.
-He is the founder and executive director of Akhuwat Foundation, which is the world's largest Islamic microfinance organization that provides interest-free loans to the most deserving segments of society.
-He has been nominated for 2022 Nobel Peace Prize for his work for poverty alleviation.
+Muhammad Amjad Saqib (Punjabi, امجد ثاقب; 1 February 1957) is a Pakistani social entrepreneur, development practitioner, former civil servant and author.
+He is the founder and executive director of Akhuwat Foundation, which is a large Islamic microfinance organization that provides interest-free loans to the most deserving segments of society.

-Since its inception in 2001, the organization has now successfully disbursed over PKR 157 billion (US$884 million) in interest-free loans, helping over 5.5 million families across Pakistan.
-Adopting a multidimensional approach to poverty alleviation, Akhuwat has launched several other projects including Pakistan's first fee-free university - Akhuwat College University - which is open to talented students from across Pakistan, who would otherwise not be able to afford higher education.
-Akhuwat operates several other projects under its umbrella some of which include enhancing financial inclusion, access to education and healthcare, support of the transgender community as well as the provision of food and clothes.
+Since its establishment in 2001, the organisation has disbursed over PKR 220 billion in interest-free loans to more than 6 million families in Pakistan.
+Akhuwat works in multiple areas of poverty alleviation and has initiated several projects, including Akhuwat College University, described as Pakistan's first fee-free university, which admits students from across the country who may not otherwise have access to higher education.
+The organisation also runs programmes related to financial inclusion, access to education and healthcare, support for the transgender community, and the provision of food and clothing.